-Feedback in the form of examination mark breakdown is available from the Faculty of Public Health for registrars failing either part of the MFPH.
+Feedback in the form of examination mark breakdown is available from the Faculty of Public Health for registrars failing either DFPH or MFPH.
 Registrars are encouraged to discuss and reflect on their examination performance in relation to either the examination papers and key points or the competency areas which may require further and targeted training.